-In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning.
+In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning

 Demand for in-person classes

-It’s a situation that could exacerbate existing inequalities, with wealthier students attending classes in person at private schools, and a larger group using public schools’ distance learning, which has left many students behind in their academics.
+It’s a situation that could exacerbate existing inequalities, with wealthier students attending classes in person at private schools and a larger group using public schools’ distance learning, which has left many students behind in their academics.

 The District’s private schools are primarily located in some of the city’s wealthiest neighborhoods, where infection rates have been far lower than in lower-income neighborhoods.
 Demand for in-person learning is high at private schools as well as the wealthiest public schools, while large percentages of families who live in hard-hit neighborhoods have told their schools they are not yet ready to return to school buildings.

 But demand is growing across the city, and public school leaders have told families that the health guidelines limit their capacity to offer in-person instruction.
-Some have warned that if local and federal health guidelines do not ease, they would probably have to continue with a hybrid model in the fall.
+Some have warned that if local and federal health guidelines did not ease, they would probably have to continue with a hybrid model in the fall.

-“We’re really looking to see if that number of [11] students will increase and therefore we will be able to increase the number of students on campus,” Denise Edwards, principal of Soujourner Truth Montessori Public Charter School, said at a community meeting Tuesday evening.
+“We’re really looking to see if that number of [11] students will increase and therefore we will be able to increase the number of students on campus,” Denise Edwards, principal of Sojourner Truth Montessori Public Charter School, said at a community meeting Tuesday evening.

 Traditional public and charter school leaders have not publicly advocated for a loosening of the rules.

 Anne Herr, director of policy and programs at the D.C.
-Charter School Alliance, an advocacy organization, said that many families and staff are reluctant to return to buildings, and school officials want the most rigorous safety protocols in place.
+Charter School Alliance, an advocacy organization, said that many families and staff are reluctant to return to buildings and that school officials want the most rigorous safety protocols in place.

-“They don’t want to second-guess health officials, they want clear and consistent health guidelines,” Herr said.
+“They don’t want to second-guess health officials.
+They want clear and consistent health guidelines,” Herr said.

-Robinson, the headmaster at St. Albans, said that confusion last summer over whether private schools needed to adhere to the same cohorting rules as public schools delayed the fall reopening.
+Robinson, the headmaster at St. Albans, said confusion last summer over whether private schools needed to adhere to the same cohorting rules as public schools delayed the fall reopening.
 In late October, the school brought back students in a hybrid model, with older students switching classes and teachers during the day.
 He said teachers with underlying medical conditions could remain home, and he expects more to return once they are vaccinated.

 Mitigating risk